🇪🇨

 Path to citizenship (3 years)

-Tercera edad discounts (50% on domestic flights, utilities, events)
+Tercera edad discounts for 65+ (50% on domestic flights, public transport, utilities, cultural events)

 Access to IESS public healthcare